spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 ![](https://thepracticaldev.s3.amazonaws.com/i/y6n32p1gshah5ex747mu.gif)

-Now we can add in a function to the provider to change the theme:
+Now we can add in a function to the provider to change the theme state based on what has been selected via the `handleThemeChange` event
+value:

 ```js
 handleThemeChange = e => {